yadhukm07/human_detection/README.md

 PHASE 1:DATA SET COLLECTION

---->For better accuracy and result the model have to be trained with a well defined dataset collecting the data set is the first and major major work
+--->For better accuracy and result the model have to be trained with a well defined dataset. collecting the data set is the first and major work

 -->collected  50000 ariel and drone images

 -->Source

     *UAV123------>  "https://ivul.kaust.edu.sa/Pages/Dataset-UAV123.aspx "